cs3org/OCM-API/IETF-RFC.md

 # Share Acceptance Notification
-In response to a Share Creation Notification, the Receiving Server MAY discover the OCM API of the Sending Server, starting from the `<fqdn>` part of the `sender` field in the Share Creation Notification.
+In response to a Share Creation Notification, the Receiving Server MAY discover the OCM API of the Sending Server, starting from the `<fqdn>` part of the `sender` OCM Address in the Share Creation Notification.

 If the OCM API of the Sending Server is successfully discovered, the Receiving Server MAY make a HTTP POST request